Trump Coronavirus Positive Rocks Stock Markets - UrduPoint

 Trump Coronavirus Positive Rocks Stock Markets

-News that US President Donald Trumpand his wife Melania had tested positive for the coronavirus rocked global markets Friday, stoking uncertainty in the world's biggest economy just one month before Americans go to the polls

-London, (UrduPoint / Pakistan Point News - 2nd Oct, 2020 ) :News that US President Donald Trumpand his wife Melania had tested positive for the coronavirus rocked global markets Friday, stoking uncertainty in the world's biggest economy just one month before Americans go to the polls.
+New York, Oct 2 (UrduPoint / Pakistan Point News - 3rd Oct, 2020 ) :News that US President Donald Trump and his wife Melania had tested positive for the coronavirus rocked global markets Friday, stoking uncertainty in the world's biggest economy just one month before Americans go to the polls.

 Confirmation of the positive test overnight first hit Asian bourses, setting up Europe for a weak start, which was confirmed when Wall Street followed suit and opened about one percent lower.

-Investors then trimmed their losses, however, on the view that at this stage at least, there was no reason to panic -- although that could change given the huge potential implications of a president falling ill weeks ahead of a crucial election.
+Investors then trimmed their losses, with the Dow ending the day lower just 0.5 percent, taking the view that, at this stage, there was no reason to panic -- although that could change given the huge potential implications of a president falling ill weeks ahead of the November 3 election.

-Briefing.com analyst Patrick O'Hare said the initial "knee-jerk sell-off makes sense" given no one knows how the president's diagnosis will affect the vote, negotiations on a fresh fiscal stimulus package or a pending contested Supreme Court nomination.
+Briefing.com analyst Patrick O'Hare said the initial "knee-jerk sell-off makes sense" given no one knows how the president's diagnosis will affect the vote or a pending contested Supreme Court nomination.

-However, O'Hare said the fact that the market stabilised after the initial fall shows investors were not "catastrophising" the possible outcomes.
+The fact that the market stabilized after the initial fall shows investors were not "catastrophizing" the possible outcomes, O'Hare said.

-Oil prices followed a similar pattern, but underlying concerns about too much supply and too little demand remain firmly in place, while US jobs data were weaker-than-expected, adding to doubts about the economic recovery.
+Upbeat comments from House Speaker Nancy Pelosi regarding ongoing talks with Treasury Secretary Steven Mnuchin on a long-delayed stimulus package for the battered US economy also lifted traders' hopes.

+However US jobs data came in weaker than expected, adding to doubts about the economy's recovery, while oil prices struggled amid concerns about too much supply and too little demand.

 - 'Political uncertainty' - "The increase in political uncertainty connected with Trump's diagnosis is... weighing on stocks and stock futures," Rabobank analyst Jane Foley told AFP.